HOME-LIFE

 "I wish I could spend more time at the supermarket," said no one ever!
 With our days jam-packed, we have more things to attend to than spending our precious time in the shops.

 Pssst, let us tell you a secret.
 Ever heard of bulk buying??
 It's a lifesaver!
 Buying food in bulk makes meal planning, preparation, and healthier eating much easier!
 Not to mention the time, frustration, and expenses saved!
+Read more here on all the benefits of buying food in bulk.

-Here are our top tips for storing bulk food and the average shelf life of staple pantry items.
+Continue reading for our top tips for storing bulk food and the average shelf life of staple pantry items.

-TIPS FOR STORING DRY FOOD
+TIPS FOR STORING BULK FOODS

 Clean, Dry, Cool, and Dark